Print & Go: Ape Canyon, Mt. St. Helens National Monument

-Traverse the eastern flanks of the most active volcano in the Cascades on this 11.3-mile trek in Mount St. Helens National Volcanic Monument.
+Traverse the eastern flanks of the most active volcano in the Cascades on this 11.3-mile (round-trip) dayhike in Mt.
+St. Helens

 Travel through the volcanic wasteland of Mount St. Helens, marveling at the rock/boulder deposits from the 1980 eruption that stripped the mountainside of any and all trees and vegetation.
 From the summit, get an up close perspective of the ever growing lave dome within the crater.

 Free Print & Go PDFs give you turn-by-turn trail instructions and photos embedded on a usable topo map.
 Also: Gear checklists, driving directions, and geo-references for finding the nearest campground, restaurant, gas station, and grocery store.